-AAU also organizes other regular conferences, such as Ideas in Politics (as a co-organizing partner of Institute of Political Studies at the Faculty of Social Sciences, Charles University and Faculty of Arts, Charles University), Interdisciplinary Conference on Human Rights (with Norwich University) and more.
+Another regular conference is Ideas in Politics, where AAU is a co-organizing partner of the Institute of Political Studies at the Faculty of Social Sciences, and the Faculty of Arts, Charles University.
+More information is available on the conference website.

 Areas of Interest

 We focus on the effects of laws and the issues connected to corruption & criminal activity using both statistical techniques and qualitative approaches.
 Other fields of our interest are related to legal proceedings, especially restorative justice and its practices and application.
-Last but not least we look at the impact of regulations on behaviour businesses and individuals.
-Our researchers currently work on projects “Relative efficiency of public road construction spending as an indicator of possible corruption“ and „Developing advanced tools for analysis of traffic accidents for Czech Police“ (in cooperation with other universities).
+Last but not least, we look at the impact of regulations on behavior of businesses and individuals.
+Our researchers currently work on the following projects: “Relative efficiency of public road construction spending as an indicator of possible corruption“ and „Developing advanced tools for analysis of traffic accidents for Czech Police“ (in cooperation with other universities).
 More projects are in the phase of applications (p.e. project on public mass shootings, traffic accident determinants, restorative justice practices etc.).

 We are bridging the gap between international accounting rules IFRS and local applications involved with issues of finance, accounting and management.
-We have already organized 7 international conferences at AAU organized for 150+ participants, Reviewed Proceedings included into Web of Science; number of other publications of our individual researchers.
-In summer 2019, we started the partnership with Metropolitan University Prague as co-organizer.
+We have already organized 8 international conferences at AAU for 150+ participants, with reviewed Proceedings included into Web of Science, additionally our Faculty publish a number of other publications in Journals.
+In summer 2019, we started the partnership with Metropolitan University Prague, as a co-organizer

 First event integrating this multidisciplinary field was the Prague Conference on Human Rights, organized in Spring 2019, in cooperation with Norwich University (US).
 This event referred to major anniversaries connected to year 2019, and offered panels bridging multiple disciplines.
 In a related field, we also host the conference Model United Nations PORGMUN in the Spring 2018 and are proud to be a partner of UNICEF Czech Republic.